Austria's RBI finally gets serious about exiting Russia

 More and more dependent

 RBI’s dilemma is that over the last year since the invasion it has become more, not less, dependent on its Russian business.
-Even though it has virtually ended new lending there – with the loanbook falling €9bn or 30% y/y by the end of December, profitability has soared.
+Even though it has virtually ended new lending there, with the loanbook falling €9bn or 30% y/y by the end of December, profitability has soared.

 RBI was an early entrant into Russia in 1996, where it rapidly built up an extremely lucrative trade finance business, later setting up a highly successful retail banking operation that is now one of the five biggest privately owned commercial banks in the country.
 Risk-weighted assets were €15.8bn at the end of 2022.